 Reading to your children is one of the best ways to instill in them a love of literature.
 Reading every day for bedtime or story time when they are younger is a great start.
 Read campfire stories when you go on vacation, read scary stories by candlelight and listen to books on tape when you take road trips.

 You can let them do the reading when they get older.
 Ask them to read the news to you, read recipes when you are cooking together and instructions when you are building new things or playing board games.

 Read what’s right for you

 Many children associate reading with schoolwork and don’t want to spend their free time on academic tasks.
-You can overcome this perception by finding other forms of literature that they will enjoy.
+You can overcome this perception by finding other divs of literature that they will enjoy.
 Don’t be opposed to buying comics, anime, manga or magazines that they are interested in.
 Always ensure that the books are age-appropriate.